cmdoret/Acastellanii_legionella_infection/README.md

 ## Background

 This repository contains the analysis of _Acanthamoeba castellanii_ infection by Legionella pneumophila.
-We investigate how the host genome is remodelled during infection by an intracellular infection.
+We investigate how the host genome is remodelled during infection by an intracellular bacterium.
 To investigate these changes, we use Hi-C and RNAseq to measure both 3D changes in chromatin and gene expression changes.
 We use two biological replicates of uninfected _A. castellanii_ (strain C3) and two infected replicates at 5h post infection.

+## Dependencies

+The pipeline is written using snakemake and has the following dependencies:

+* python >= 3.7
+* conda >= 4.8
+* snakemake >= 5.5

+Each rule is encapsulated in a conda environment where its dependencies are automatically pulled from the internet.
+Fastq files containing the Hi-C and RNA-seq reads are also downloaded automatically from SRA.

 ## Installation

-In order to rerun the whole processing pipeline, you need to: \
+In order to rerun the whole processing pipeline, you need to:

-* download required fastq files and put them in the fq folder
 * download the input archive and extract it into `data/input`

 The processing pipeline is written using snakemake and relies on conda to manage dependencies.
 You need to have a working conda installation on your machine and install snakemake via pip or conda.